Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach: Computational Results

 \section{Computational Results}

 In this section, we evaluate the performance of our alternating minimization heuristic (Algorithm \ref{alg:AM}) and our branch-and-bound method (Algorithm \ref{alg:BNB}) implemented in Julia 1.5.2 using the \verb|JuMP.jl| package version 0.21.7 and solved using \verb|Mosek| version 9.2 for the semidefinite subproblems \eqref{opt:convex_relax}.
-We compare our methods against GoDec given by \eqref{opt:goDec}, Stable Principal Component Pursuit (S-PCP) given by \eqref{opt:stable_candes}{, Fast RPCA (fRPCA) \citep{yi2016fast} and Scaled Gradient Descent (ScaledGD) \citep{tong2021accelerating}}.
+We compare our methods against GoDec given by \eqref{opt:goDec}, Stable Principal Component Pursuit (S-PCP) given by \eqref{opt:stable_candes}{, Fast RPCA (fRPCA) \citep{yi2016fast} {, Accelerated Alternating Projections (AccAltProj) \citep{cai2019accelerated}} and Scaled Gradient Descent (ScaledGD) \citep{tong2021accelerating}}.
 All experiments were performed using synthetic data{, and run on MIT’s Supercloud Cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors.
 The maximum RAM used across all trials was 192GB.
-To bridge the gap between theory and practice, we have made our code freely available on \url{GitHub} at \url{github.com/NicholasJohnson2020/SparseLowRankSoftware}.}
+To bridge the gap between theory and practice, we have made our code freely available on \url{GitHub} at \url{github.com/NicholasJohnson2020/SparseLowRankSoftware}.} { For experiments involving AccAltProj, we employ the MATLAB implementation of the method written by \cite{cai2019accelerated} which is available publicly at \url{https://github.com/caesarcai/AccAltProj_for_RPCA/tree/master}.}

 We aim to answer the following questions: